jimtaylor123/accu/README.md

 ```
 composer install
-cp .env.example .env
 php artisan key:generate
 ```

-* Run commands to set up database - NB you will require an internet connection for this to work
+* Run commands to set up database - NB you will require an internet connection for this to work and this step might take 5 minutes
 ```
 php artisan migrate
 php artisan db:seed